podio/podio-objc-platform/tutorial/index.md

 # Tutorial: Building a Bug Tracker App

 This tutorial will walk your through the steps of creating a simple bug tracker app using Podio Platform.
-It will, using the SDK demonstrate the following features of Podio Platform:
+Using the SDK this page will demonstrate the following features of Podio Platform:

 1. Creating a "Bug" template using the Podio Platform console
 2. Configuring PodioPlatformKit SDK for your Xcode project
-3. Sign in as a user of your app
+3. Signing in as a user of your app
 4. Creating new "bugs" using your Bugs template
 5. Listing and filtering of bugs
 6. Uploading and associating files to a bug